dsbos/expl-scala/src/main/scala/com/us/dsb/explore/jsonapi/poc1/Notes_Aspects.md

       - ...
     - Explicit syntax allows easier ~co-existence of different cases (note /users/rel=someRel and /users/id=123).
+    - Maybe use step type on first segment (e.g., "/collType=user" for consistency.
-    - Specifics are TBD (including whether first segment has step type too).
+    - Specifics are TBD.
   - Other candidates are possible.
+  - Incrementality:
+    - Maybe start with just "/users" and "/users/123".
+      - Because no relationships to start with.
+      - Or something like "/collections/users/..." to reserve syntax for relationships
-  - Incrementality:  Even if we start with  /users/123, we could can move to /users/byId=123 and/users/other=other by treating unrecognized-prefix segment  as ID.
+    -  Even if we start with /users/123, we could move to /users/byId=123 and/users/other=other by treating unrecognized-prefix segment  as ID.
   - See more in
     https://rationemllc.atlassian.net/wiki/spaces/CA/pages/3123085352/URL+Paths+request+cases+path+forms+related+aspects)